SIMPLE WAYS TO MANAGE YOUR DAY AND MAKE LIFE EASIER (SOME FUN, SOME SERIOUS, ALL HELPFUL).

 Cover food in the microwave.
 The food you’re reheating is likely going to splatter all over the place.
 Go ahead and cover it with a paper towel to minimize the mess you’ll have to clean up later.

 Complete a dreaded task first thing in the morning.
 You know the task I’m talking about.
 Whether a chore at home or a tedious work project.
 Once you buckle down and knock it out, you’ll instantly feel more at ease.
+(Check out this article if you need more tips on how to boost productivity at work.)

 Clear your inbox.
 Whether personal or professional.
 Trash unnecessary mail, flag and organize important items, and reply to those waiting to hear from you.
+Spend a few minutes daily doing this to keep your email in check.

 Throw out leftovers (before they grow mold).
 Gross, I know.
 But sometimes after that first week passes and the food goes untouched, it stays.
 Get it out now so you don’t end up adopting yet another fur baby.